tomicapretto/etc/lessons/lesson_02.md

 When we compare predictions with the actual observed values we're referring to a quantity known as residuals.
 Residuals are a tool to measure the error in our predictions.

-We get many residuals, as many as observations.
+With a model we get many residuals.
+As many as observations.
 If our model fits well, these residuals will have a zero mean and be independent of the predictor.
+Non-random patterns in the residuals indicate something going wrong with our model.

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Visualize the residuals